 I will admit that I am doing this ride primarily for a selfish reason – I just want to do it.
 However, I also want to make it more than just a check mark on my bucket list.
 To that end, I am using this ride as a means to promote youth mentoring.
 Please consider supporting my goal in any or all of three ways:

 1. Awareness.
 In any community there are more youth in need of a mentor than there are people who have volunteered to mentor them.
 Mentored youth are more likely to finish school, avoid drugs, go on to college, and generally become productive members of society.
 Both the mentored and the mentor get much more out of the relationship than they expected.
+Please let others know about my ride and purpose – to raise awareness of the benefits of mentoring.
 Which leads me to …

 2. Encourage volunteers.
 Now that you know about the need, maybe you know someone who would make a good mentor.
 Maybe you are now in a point in your life where you might consider it yourself.
 Maybe you know a friend, an adult son, daughter, niece, nephew, or other family member that would make a great role model and guide to a young person in need of direction.
 In nearly every town and community where I will be traveling, there are organizations that have made it their mission to helping youth in their journey to adulthood.
 Even if you don’t think you are the mentoring type, maybe you have some other skills that could be put to use.